 Word work choice boards are another great word work activity that allow students choice and ownership of the tasks they complete with their words.

-Want a free set of word work choice boards?
+Want a free set of word work choice boards for Grammar Skills?

 These free word work choice boards (printable and digital) work with any list of words assigned to your students.
 There are also three boards which include differentiated word work activities and tasks.
 You can decide which level best meets the needs of your students or you can allow your students to choose the level they feel most comfortable with.